 Sustainable Web Design: How CSS Sprites Improve Speed And Sustainability

-In our next post on Sustainable Web Design, Jeff explains what a CSS Sprite is, how it can help your pages load faster and how that reduces your carbon footprint.
+In this post on Sustainable Web Design, we explain what a CSS Sprite is, how it can help your pages load faster, and how that reduces your carbon footprint.

 What is a CSS Sprite?